Liliia Orlenko

 Rafli, the ideal subscription flow I mapped end to end: twelve screens by phase, including the $25 and $100 pricing pages behind that conversation.
 This is the kind of artifact I brought into the business calls.
 Click to open it and explore with the loupe.

-The parent company asked me to help build a design system for the global brand too.
-I ran workshops and onboarded developers on how to work with it.
+The parent company asked me to help build a design system for the global brand too, so the work grew from one product suite into company-wide design.
+I ran workshops and mentored the developers on how to design with the system, not just consume it.

 Then I brought business, marketing, and engineering onto the same UI systems and onboarded them with a Markdown spec so they could build their own prototypes.
 That changed the whole process.
 Instead of me writing every feature for the team, they would prototype from the system, I would review it with them, we would get it right together, and then push it to release.